shourya49/Re-Identification-in-a-single-Feed/README.md

 ```

 ## Final Words
+Run the **soccer-player-identitification.ipynb** for your input to get the output
 I have done everthing in kaggle environment for faster and efficient prodcution. <br><br>
 I have written all the codes in a very simple, intuitive and structured way.